Listening Script Vocabulary

 Scientists have documented over 90 species of Notothenioids, in both deep and shallow waters.
 If you’re getting creeped out by the powerpoint slide, don’t worry, they really only live around Antarctica.
 Most of them are pretty small.
 However, a few species can weigh up to 150 kilograms.

 These fish can be identified by their huge eyes, insulated with a layer of thick transparent protective tissue.
 This kind of tissue protects the fluid in their eyeballs from freezing in the incredibly cold saltwater.
 Remember, saltwater has a lower freezing point than freshwater, so moisture in an animal’s tissue would be particularly vulnerable to freezing and causing cell death.

+So while the cold ocean of Antarctica could freeze and kill most fish, the Notothenioids end up thriving in these icy waters.
+They actually make up nearly 95% of all fish species in the southern ocean around that cold continent.
 That kind of thing is a stark contrast to tropical oceans, where the biodiversity is extremely high.
 When you think of a tropical reef, for instance, you probably imagine a plethora of different types of fish and sea creatures living together and preying on each other.
 The average coral reef supports over four thousand types of fish, sponges, crustaceans, and others.
 To have one species of fish in an entire section of ocean?
 Pretty impressive.
+Yes!
+Amy?